 Go 4th on the River

-Celebrate the 4th of July along the downtown along the waterfront.
+Celebrate the 4th of July downtown along the waterfront.

-Enjoy free live music and a spectacular fireworks show shot off from dualing barges on the Mississippi.
+Enjoy free live music and a spectacular fireworks show shot off from dueling barges on the Mississippi.

-There is no admissions and the show begins at 9 pm.
+There are no admissions and the show begins at 9 pm.